 Well, we certainly don't need added sugars but if your overall total diet doesn't usually contain them, having an ice cream as a Friday afternoon soul food certainly isn't going to hurt you.
 Nutrition is not that black and white.
 It's very much about your overall diet and less about one particular food being inherently evil.
 Eat the ice cream but don't eat it all the time.

 The science got extremely misinterpreted when sugar was vilified and fruit fell into this category.
 Yep, added sugar can be a real problem to your health (amongst so many other factors - let's not single out one thing) and added sugars must be broken down and metabolised by the liver, which can be a burden on this organ when there's too much of it.
 When your liver has to metabolise too much sugar, it creates a long list of waste products and starts turning this sugar into fat.
+But that is by no means the single reason you have anxiety, eczema, PCOS, acne or are feeling fatigued.

 So how do we know what type of sugar we’re eating?